CalArcher/top-coin/README.md

   1. Dealing with dynamic data in all manners, for example, making dynamic routes or making charts that can handle dynamic data.

   2. How crucial organization is from the **very beginning** of the project.
 Something I will now implement into my planning stage of making a project is laying out my file structure before hand.
-Trying to imagine and plan for the largest possible size my project could get to, and make the file structure suite that size is one way I will approach this.
+Trying to imagine and plan for the largest possible size my project could get to, and make the file structure suit that size is one way I will approach this.

   3. React hooks!
 Before this project, I had heard of React hooks, but I was putting off learning about what they were, as the topic seemed daunting.
-In this project, thanks to the suggestion from CG on the 100Devs Discord, I spent a few hours diving into React hooks and how to build a custom React hook.
+In this project, thanks to the suggestion from someone on the 100Devs Discord, I spent a few hours diving into React hooks and how to build a custom React hook.
 I ended up using many built in React hooks, and building a custom hook that I needed for my project (/client/src/hooks/useFetchData.js).
 By the end of the project, I was very confident with useContext, useState, and useEffect.

 &nbsp;